Authentication

 Testing Your API Key

-Once you have your API key, you can test it by making a simple request to our validation endpoint.
-This endpoint will confirm that your API key is valid and active.
+Once you have your key, test it by making a request to our validation endpoint to confirm your connection is active.

 Security Best Practices